exonum/exonum-doc/src/advanced/consensus/requests.md

 - If `to` value (node which should receive request) does not correspond to our key, ignore the message.
-- If the message is too old (the value of the field `time` is earlier than in the previous `Connect` message received from the same peer), ignore the message.
-- If the message indicates the future time of delivery, ignore the message.
 - Check the signature of the message.

 ### `RequestPropose`